jdtibochab/bacillusme/README.md

 [COBRAme](https://github.com/sbrg/cobrame).
 See the COBRAme [github](https://github.com/sbrg/cobrame) and
 [documentation](https://cobrame.readthedocs.io) for further instructions on how to build and solve ME-models.
 This package is homologous to [ECOLIme](https://github.com/sbrg/ecolime).
+Minor changes were necessary for COBRAme to function with this organism, so find the updated COBRAme we used for iJT964-ME [here](https://github.com/jdtibochab/cobrame).

 ## Installation